Blue Berry Hill, Texas

 Blueberry Hill is a census-designated place (CDP) in Bee County, Texas, United States.
-The population was 866 at the 2010 census.
+The population was 844 at the 2020 census.
 It is located just outside Beeville and has no services of its own.
 Drinking water and garbage services are provided by the city of Beeville.
 Mailing addresses for Blueberry Hill are labeled "Beeville".

 Geography

 Blueberry Hill is located southwest of Beeville at 28°23′21″N 97°46′54″W (28.389303, -97.781611).
 U.S. Route 59 forms the southern edge of the CDP; the highway leads west 21 mi to George West and northeast through Beeville 32 mi to Goliad.
-The northeast edge of the CDP is formed by the 351 Bypass around Beeville.
-Beeville is a small town around an hour and 45 minutes Southeast of San Antonio.
-San Antonio is a large city around 3 hours Southwest of Waco, Texas.
+The northeastern edge of the CDP is formed by the 351 Bypass around Beeville.
+Beeville is a small town, approximately one hour 45 minutes southeast of San Antonio.